How to Endow a Scholarship

 Scholarships can be for academic achievement and/or need.
-They can also be for the more broadly defined scholarship of the 21st century and provide scholarships for a number of men from the chapter of your choice to attend The FarmHouse Leadership Institute, The Regional Leadership Conferences, Emerging Talent Retreat or Conclave.
-Scholarships can also be for technology, study abroad, or other educational opportunities and programs.
+They can also be for the more broadly defined academic scholarship, study abroad or leadership scholarships for a number of men from the chapter of your choice to attend The FarmHouse Leadership Institute, The Regional Leadership Conferences, Emerging Talent Retreat or Conclave.

-Contact Allison Rickels, Executive Director of the FarmHouse Foundation, at (816) 891-9445 or Allison@FarmHouse.org for more information or to begin the process of endowing a scholarship for FarmHouse undergraduates.
+Contact Allison Rickels, Executive Director & CEO of the FarmHouse Foundation, at (816) 891-9445 or Allison@FarmHouse.org for more information or to begin the process of endowing a scholarship for FarmHouse undergraduates.

 "We made this gift to pay forward to an organization that has impacted our lives.
 FarmHouse was an important part of my college heritage.
 With this gift, we want to recognize and reward outstanding academics in FarmHouse and help ensure the Fraternity’s rich tradition of academic excellence continues in the future." - Gene (IA ’47) & Linda Lloyd

 Gene and Linda endowed an academic scholarship fund, which offers academic scholarships to four FarmHouse undergraduates from across North America each year.